Class Procedures

 DETENTION

-Typically, detentions are issued after a first verbal warning.
+Typically, detentions are issued after a verbal warning.
 Detentions

 can easily be avoided through cooperation.
 Detentions will be served if behaviors such as these are observed: moving out of assigned seat or area, working with a lab group other than your assigned group, talking when the teacher/speaker is talking.
 Detentions are held before or after school.